Matěj Stránský

-Matěj Stránský (born 11 July 1993) is a Czech professional ice hockey player currently under contract with HC Davos of the National League (NL) and the Czech national team.
+Matěj Stránský (born 11 July 1993) is a Czech professional ice hockey player who is a winger for HC Davos of the National League (NL) and the Czech national team.

 Playing career

-He was drafted 165th overall in the 2011 NHL Entry Draft by the Dallas Stars and signed an entry-level contract on 3 April 2012, and represented the Czech Republic at the 2021 and 2022 IIHF World Championship, where he won a bronze medal.
+He was drafted 165th overall in the 2011 NHL entry draft by the Dallas Stars and signed an entry-level contract on 3 April 2012, and represented the Czech Republic at the 2021 and 2022 IIHF World Championship, where he won a bronze medal.